fcwheat/no-case/README.md

 [![Test coverage][coveralls-image]][coveralls-url]
 [![Greenkeeper badge](https://badges.greenkeeper.io/blakeembrey/no-case.svg)](https://greenkeeper.io/)

 Transform a string to lower space cased.
 Optional locale and replacement character supported.
+Options parameter supports non-standard behavior. `numbersAlwaysNewWord` will ensure that numbers are always separated from other words. `ignoredCharacters` will ignore specified characters and not strip them out when removing non-word characters.

 Supports Unicode (non-ASCII characters) and non-string entities, such as objects with a `toString` property, numbers and booleans.
 Empty values (`null` and `undefined`) will result in an empty string.